jenkinsci/lockable-resources-plugin/shared-library/CONTRIBUTING.md

 ## Setup environment

-General you need same setup as to builf the plugin.
+General you need same setup as to build the plugin.
-Please refer to the plugin [CONTRIBUTING](../CONTRIBUTING.md) document for details on how to proceed!
+Please refer to the plugin [CONTRIBUTING](../plugin/CONTRIBUTING.md) document for details on how to proceed!

 ## Build and test